-- REQ 1 FRM shall be georeferenced. - REQ 2 FRM shall be fully traceable (storage of raw data, open-source post-processing code -if possible in python, handbook with description of the instruments, the deployment, the post-processing, the sources of uncertainties and errors, the parameters, and a contact for further information). - REQ 3 FRM shall be provided with flag to mention bad data (eg, instrumentation failure) and shall be distinguished to no data (eg, no ice or no snow, which is a pertinent information and not a bad data). - REQ 4 FRM shall be provided with uncertainty estimates. - REQ 5 FRM shall be provided if possible within a month and at least within a year. - REQ 6 FRM accuracy shall have an accuracy better than 10 cm for sea ice freeboards on independent measurements, and 50 cm for SIT. - REQ 7 FRM shall be themselves validated (eg, with field measurements and/or alternative sensor such as for instance a snow-radar when comparing Ku radar measurements with Ka or laser). - REQ 8 FRM shall be acquired as far as possible in geographic positions that optimize the number of over-flights by the considered satellite orbit (eg for S3, bellow 81.4° but as close as possible to this high latitude, and if possible at a S3A/S3B crossing).
+- REQ 1 FRM shall be georeferenced. - REQ 2 FRM shall be fully traceable (storage of raw data, open-source post-processing code if possible, in python, handbook with description of the instruments, the deployment, the post-processing, the sources of uncertainties and errors, the parameters, and a contact for further information). - REQ 3 FRM shall be provided with flag to mention bad data (eg, instrumentation failure) and shall be distinguished to no data (eg, no ice or no snow, which is a pertinent information and not a bad data). - REQ 4 FRM shall be provided with uncertainty estimates. - REQ 5 FRM shall be provided if possible, within a month and at least within a year. - REQ 6 FRM accuracy shall have an accuracy better than 10 cm for sea ice freeboards on independent measurements, and 50 cm for SIT. - REQ 7 FRM shall be themselves validated (e.g., with field measurements and/or alternative sensor such as for instance a snow-radar when comparing Ku radar measurements with Ka or laser).